olin/collascii/README.md

 or build your own version locally (see [Building](#building)).

-COLLASCII currently supports Linux and MacOS (and Windows, using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)), but it should run anywhere that NCURSES and POSIX threads do.
+COLLASCII currently supports Linux and MacOS (and Windows, using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)), but it should run anywhere that NCURSES, BSD sockets, and POSIX threads do.

 ### Usage